alertflex/altprobe/README.md

 * For the distributed configuration all nodes should be reachable over a network via DNS names or host names (use these names in file ``env.sh`` as values for parameters)

-* For enabling an events from Sysmon via Wazuh IDS, please, change level of ``rule_id 185001`` instead 0  to other value.
+* For enabling events from Sysmon via Wazuh IDS, please, change level of ``rule_id 185001`` instead 0  to other value.
 See file ``/var/ossec/ruleset/rules0330-sysmon_rules.xml``

 * For enabling an network activities events from Auditd, please, use the command: ``auditctl -a exit,always -F arch=b64 -S connect -k linux-connects``, key value ``linux-connects`` is important!

 * For integration Nginx and ModSecurity 3.0 with Wazuh IDS, add string ``error_log  /var/log/nginx/error.log info;`` to file  nginx.conf.
-Examples of Modsecurity rules for Wazuh, please, see in file [0260-nginx_rules.xml](https://github.com/olegzhr/Altprobe/blob/master/configs/0260-nginx_rules.xml)
+Example of modified Modsec rules for Wazuh, see in file [0260-nginx_rules.xml](https://github.com/olegzhr/Altprobe/blob/master/configs/0260-nginx_rules.xml)

-* For advanced configuration of Altprobe use altprobe config file and filtering policies, please, see samples in dir: [/src/etc/](https://github.com/olegzhr/Altprobe/blob/master/src/etc/)

 * For integration Metricbeat with Altprobe